The Mergers & Acquisitions Review: Costa Rica

 Significant transactions, key trends and hot industries

-The following is a summary of relevant late 2019 and 2020transactions, expansions and projects in Costa Rica.
+The following is a summary of relevant 2020 and early 2021 transactions, expansions and projects in Costa Rica.

 |Acquirer||Transaction||Target or targets||Sector||Year|